Skip to main content

 L-Carnitine and Reduced Triglyceride Levels

-• Studied populations: adults with PCOS, adults with impaired glucose tolerance or diabetes, hemodialysis patients
+• Studied populations: women with polycystic ovary syndrome (PCOS), adults with impaired glucose tolerance or diabetes, hemodialysis patients

-Caveats: Available evidence is overwhelmingly positive (4 of 5 studies beneficial, 4 significant) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The neutral result came from a systematic review in hemodialysis patients, suggesting the effect may not generalize to all clinical populations.
-Most studies were meta-analyses pooling diverse populations and doses; the largest individual RCT focused specifically on women with PCOS.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+One systematic review in hemodialysis patients found no significant effect, suggesting the benefit may be less consistent in that specific population.
+Most studies did not specify the form of L-carnitine, limiting conclusions about form-specific effects.

 Doses used in studies